-I have great reverence for the scientific method and one of its beneficiaries, conventional Western medicine (immunotherapy played a role in my cancer journey).
-Yet conventional medicine sometimes fails to address the whole person—body, mind, spirit—through its reductionist lens.
+I have great reverence for the scientific method and one of its beneficiaries, conventional Western medicine.
+(Immunotherapy played a role in my cancer journey.)
+Yet conventional medicine sometimes fails to address the whole person—body, mind, and spirit—through its reductionist lens.
 For that piece of the healing puzzle, many turn to practitioners of holistic medicine, such as naturopathy and Chinese medicine.

 A core principle of holistic medicine is to address the root cause or causes of a patient’s illness.
 The fact that there can be more than one cause is key.
-A comprehensive evaluation and case history often reveals a number of lifestyle and environmental imbalances that coalesce into a serious chronic condition.
-Let me provide a brief example:
+A comprehensive evaluation with case history often reveals a number of lifestyle and environmental imbalances that coalesce into a serious chronic condition.
+Let me provide a brief example.

-The diagnosis of obesity doesn’t offer much insight into the myriad factors that led up to the moment where a patient stands dismayed on the scale at their doctor’s office.
+The diagnosis of obesity doesn’t offer much insight into the myriad factors that led up to the moment when a patient stands dismayed on the scale at the doctor’s office.
 Aside from the general recommendation of calorie restriction and increased exercise, a conventional medical doctor will likely test for a metabolic imbalance such as hypothyroidism or diabetes.

-Maybe the patient is experiencing chronic inflammation from an undetected mold exposure?
-Perhaps the problem started after a prolonged course of antibiotics and the health of the gut microbiome needs to be assessed?
-What if the patient is struggling with a severe and prolonged period of depression following a trauma, and a food addiction developed as a means to self medicate the emotional pain?
-What if all three (or more) are active within the same patient?
+Maybe the patient is experiencing chronic inflammation from undetected mold exposure?
+Perhaps the problem started after a prolonged course of antibiotics, and the health of the gut microbiome needs to be assessed?
+What if the patient is struggling with a severe and prolonged period of depression following a trauma, and a food addiction developed as a means to self-medicate the emotional pain?
+What if all three (or more) factors are active within the same patient?